NotisSiokas/ShippingCosts_test/README.md

 # Shipping Cost API

 #### Purpose of this project
-This project is part of the coding test for the role of Junior Full-Stack Developer at Spectinga
+This project is part of the coding test for the role of Junior Full-Stack Developer at Spectinga.

 Candidate: Notis Siokas